Saturday, July 7th

 The festivities continue with the opening of the food midway and Blue Eagle Tavern.
 Festival guests are invited to enjoy a wide variety of food offerings from smoked BBQ to Gyros to ice cream.

 The festival’s main stage comes alive with Americana/Heritage music throughout the day and the streets are transported back to the 18th century as re-enactors perform and tell the story of the Whiskey Rebellion with unparalleled authenticity.
 Visit the historic home of the leader of the rebellion, the David Bradford House.
 The Lil Rebel Art & Heritage Area in Madeleine’s Garden at the LeMoyne House provides education and entertainment for the entire family.
 Street skirmishes, cannon fire, and the must see event of the festival, a live tar and feathering, bring history to life!

 Take a FREE bus ride to and from the recreated 18th century Frontier Fort Site at Washington Park.
 Step back in time and visit with re-enactors portraying native Americans, frontiersman, trappers, and tradesman.
-The kids can enjoy the free petting zoo and pony rides, and the Washington Health System obstacle course.
+The kids can enjoy the free petting zoo and pony rides.

 One of the highlights is the festival is the annual street theater performances.
 History comes alive on Main Street during these outstanding representations of living history.
 Throughout the day gain an understanding of the events and actions that lead to the Whiskey Rebellion and how they helped shape American history.
 Between performances, you are invited to talk with and engage the actors as they portray their historical character.
 The grand finale of the day’s street theater is the incredibly popular and powerful re-enactment of a “Tar and Feathering” of a whiskey tax collector.